 How will I know if there are updates available?

-You will know when you go log in to the back end or dashboard of your site.
+When you login to the ‘back end’ or ‘dashboard’ of your site.
 There will be messages displayed showing you updates are available.

 What should I update?

-Themes and Plugins: whenever you see updates for these we recommend you install them.
+WordPress, Plugins and Themes: whenever you see updates for these we recommend you install them.

-WordPress: we recommend you leave this to us to do.
-Very occassionally, an update to WordPress can break one or more of your plugins (if the plugin developers weren’t following the best practices and coding standards).
-We’ll take a backup of your site first and then update WordPress.
+Warning: Very occasionally, an update to WordPress can break one or more of your plugins (if the plugin developers weren’t following the best practices and coding standards).
+In fact, unfortunately, any update could cause problems – albeit very rarely.

 How do I update?